fluid-cloudnative/fluid/docs/en/operation/dataset_auto_scaling.md

 First of all, let's explain the configuration from the sample, there are two main parts here: one is the rule of scaling, and the other is the sensitivity of scaling.

 - Rule: The condition to trigger the scaling behavior is that the cached data amount of Dataset object accounts for 90% of the total cache capacity; the scaling object is AlluxioRuntime, the minimum number of replicas is 1 and the maximum number of replicas is 4; and the objects of Dataset and AlluxioRuntime need to be in the same namespace.
-- Policy: For K8s version 1.18 or higher, you can set the stability time and the ratio of scaling steps for scale-up and scale-down scenarios respectively.
-In this example, the scale-up period is 10 minutes (periodSeconds), and 2 replicas are added during the scale-up, which of course cannot exceed the maxReplicas limit; after the scale-up is completed, the cooling time (stabilizationWindowSeconds) is 20 minutes; and the scale-down policy can be chosen to close directly.
+- Policy: For K8s version 1.18 or higher, you can set the stability time and the ratio of scaling steps for scale-out and scale-in scenarios respectively.
+In this example, the scale-out period is 10 minutes (periodSeconds), and 2 replicas are added during the scale-out, which of course cannot exceed the maxReplicas limit; after the scale-out is completed, the cooling time (stabilizationWindowSeconds) is 20 minutes; and the scale-in policy can be chosen to close directly.

 11. Checking the HPA configuration, the current cache space has a data percentage of 0.
-This is far below the condition that triggers the scale-up.
+This is far below the condition that triggers the scale-out.

 ```shell
 $ kubectl get hpa